Stephen Haseler: Academic interests

-His specialisms were British politics, the UK Constitution, Transatlantic relations and European defence.
+His specialisms were British politics, the UK Constitution, transatlantic relations and European defence.
 However, following the publication of his book The Super-Rich (Macmillan 2001), he wrote and lectured on the 2008 financial crisis and Global Politics and rising economic inequality.
-Haseler was also an authority on the British monarchy and as an advocate of radical constitutional change, including a written constitution and a republican form of government.
+Haseler was also an authority on the monarchy of the United Kingdom and as an advocate of radical constitutional change, including a written constitution and a republican form of government.
 He regularly appeared on national television and radio in the UK and wrote for national newspapers on these subjects.
 He served on the board of The American International University in London, and was a senior fellow at the Federal Trust.

 Formerly the director of The Global Policy Institute based at London Metropolitan University, he held visiting professorships at Georgetown University, Johns Hopkins University, George Mason University and the University of Maryland-Baltimore County.
 He was an emeritus professor at London Metropolitan University.

 Publications

 Haseler published extensively, including The Gaitskellites (Macmillan, 1969), The Death of British Democracy (Elek, 1976), The Tragedy of Labour (Blackwells, Oxford, 1981), The Battle for Britain: Thatcher and the New Liberals (I.B.
 Tauris, 1989), The End of the House of Windsor (I.B.
-Tauris, 1993), The English Tribe: Identity, Nation and the New Europe (Macmillan, 1996), The Super-Rich: The Unjust World of Global Capital (Macmillan, 2001), Super-State – The New Europe and the Challenge to America (I.B.
-Tauris, 2004), Sidekick: British Global Strategy From Churchill To Blair (Forum Press, 2006, Meltdown: How The Masters of the Universe Destroyed The West's Power and Prosperity (Forum Press, 2008) and Meltdown UK (Forum Press, 2010).
-His book, Grand Delusion: Britain in the Age of Elizabeth II (IB Tauris, 2012), was written to coincide with the Diamond Jubilee of Queen Elizabeth II.
+Tauris, 1993), The English Tribe: Identity, Nation and the New Europe (Macmillan, 1996), The Super-Rich: The Unjust World of Global Capital (Macmillan, 2001), Super-State: The New Europe and the Challenge to America (I.B.
+Tauris, 2004), Sidekick: British Global Strategy from Churchill to Blair (Forum Press, 2006, Meltdown: How the Masters of the Universe Destroyed the West's Power and Prosperity (Forum Press, 2008) and Meltdown UK (Forum Press, 2010).
+His book Grand Delusion: Britain in the Age of Elizabeth II (IB Tauris, 2012), was written to coincide with the Diamond Jubilee of Queen Elizabeth II.